Demilade36/VBA-challenge/README.md

 Results Output: Populates the summary table and greatest values section with the calculated data.

 Conditional Formatting: Applies formatting to the "Quarterly Change" column to visually distinguish positive and negative changes.

+References : Used Google to help with GetQuarter Function and Data Range Conditional formatting.